Throw a Party! Events Management Apps that Integrate with Salesforce

 Costs of Eventbrite are higher: the nonprofit rate is 5% plus $0.99 per transaction with a cap of $17.95.

 Eventbrite Pros: The best thing about Eventbrite is that it is Eventbrite.
 Everyone knows it as a reliable payment processor and they are generally not afraid to insert their credit card numbers.
 In general, Eventbrite offers a better user experience and interface than C&P, and allows users to create an account to save profile information for future events.

 Eventbrite Cons: At 501Partners, our clients’ experience with the Salesforce connector has not been unalloyedly positive.
 No data has been lost, but sometimes we have been forced to do a csv upload of data that did not transfer.
 In addition, while Eventbrite allows creating custom fields, it can be a challenge to transfer the data in those fields into Salesforce.
 At the end of 2016, Eventbrite released a new version of the connector.
 We have not yet had enough history with the new connector to make a recommendation.

 Setting up an invoicing system can be difficult.
 Eventbrite doesn’t auto-generate invoices for users that request one, such as for attendees who want to pay by check.
 QuickBooks has an Eventbrite connector that may accomplish this, but then you have a very complicated situation with QuickBooks, Salesforce, and Eventbrite all interconnected.
 If there’s a problem, tracking it down will get dicey.

-Thanks to Meico Whitlock of National Association of State and Territorial AIDS Directorates (NASTAD) for his assistance in writing and editing this blogpost.
+Thanks to Meico Whitlock of National Alliance of State & Territorial AIDS Directors (NASTAD) for his assistance in writing and editing this blogpost.